rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.single-page.md

 > Figure 9.
 Deployment configuration for containers

-When the status is **Running** then we can try to access the API by opening the URL in the public domain section.
+When the status is **Running** we can try to access the API by opening the URL shown on the public domain section.
 The public endpoint use HTTPS protocol.
 We will use curl to do the test.
 Run command below and replace with your own public domain.

 ```sh
 curl -s https://YOUR_OWN_CONTAINER_SERVICE_PUBLIC_DOMAIN/